whoiszyc/IntelliHealer/docs/source/install.rst

 Installation
 *************************

-ANDES can be installed in Python 3.6+.
+IntelliHealer can be installed in Python 3.7+.
 Please follow the installation guide carefully.

 Environment